gioniemeyer/gioniemeyer/README.md

 - 😄 Pronouns: She / Her
 - 🔭 I’m currently working on my graduation thesis
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Django and Docker
 - 👯 I’m looking to collaborate, online and offline, so that the world is a better place for everyone to live
 - 💬 Ask me about ... anything!
 I love to talk
 - 😻 Fun fact: While I'm coding there's at least a 90% chance that one of my cats is sleeping on my lap